-Dr John Pomeroy is the Canada Research Chair in Water Resources and Climate Change (Tier 1), Professor of Geography and Director of the Centre for Hydrology at the University of Saskatchewan, an Honorary Professor of the Centre for Glaciology, Aberystwyth University, Wales, a Visiting Professor of the Chinese Academy of Sciences and an Institute Professor for the Biogeoscience Institute of the University of Calgary.
+Dr John Pomeroy is the Canada Research Chair in Water Resources and Climate Change (Tier 1), Distinguished Professor of Geography and Director of the Centre for Hydrology at the University of Saskatchewan, an Honorary Professor of the Centre for Glaciology, Aberystwyth University, Wales, a Visiting Professor of the Chinese Academy of Sciences and an Institute Professor for the Biogeoscience Institute of the University of Calgary.
 He is a Fellow of the American Geophysical Union and the Royal Geographical Society.

 He serves, or has served as

 - Director, Centre for Hydrology, University of Saskatchewan, 2004-

 - Director, Coldwater Laboratory, Kananaskis, AB, University of Saskatchewan, 2009-

 - Theme Leader, and Co-Principal Investigator, NSERC Changing Cold Regions Network, 2013-

 - Member of the Executive Committee of the Global Institute for Water Security, University of Saskatchewan, 2011-

 - Member of the Board of Directors of the Western Watersheds Climate Research Collaborative, Canmore, 2008-

 - President of the International Commission for Snow and Ice Hydrology (ICSIH) 2005-2013